by Barry Burke

 Outline the Objectives

-State clearly what the implementation of the test automation solution should achieve for the company.
+State clearly what the implementation of the test automation solution should achieve for the company as this will help reinforce your business case.
 Whilst some objectives may be difficult to accurately quantify at the outset, others should be Specific, Measurable, Achievable, Realistic and Timely (SMART).
 This hard data will verify the value of the software and will help to justify the investment, in business terms, to the senior management.

 For example: “Improve staff morale by automating repetitive tests” or “accelerate the time to deliver change events or updates” may not be as compelling as: “Automate 70% of testing within the finance module by the end of the year”, or “reduce time spent annually with systems auditors by 38%”.

-Where possible, add detail to elaborate on a given objective and the rationale behind it.
+Where possible, add detail to elaborate on a given objective and the rationale behind your suggested business case for test automation.
 For example:

 “Currently, testing for one module takes two weeks to run.
 Automating testing would take one day to run and two days to analyse the results.
 This would reduce our testing resources by seven days (70%).
 As full testing of this module is required four times a year, this equates to 35 days of testing saved per year on just this one module.
 Pushing this out to multiple modules will provide the company with savings of over 200 testing days per year.”

-Your business case cannot just focus on the positives.
+Your business case for test automation cannot just focus on the positives.
 Any IT investment project involves a degree of risk, so your assessment should include due diligence.
 Common types of risk to consider include:

 - Operational: This group includes two main risks; user adoption and reliability.
 Both can be mitigated by implementing a reliable solution that is user-friendly and easy to navigate.
 Also, do not forget to include in your business case a note about staff training necessary for faster user adoption.